JuliaAnimators/Javis.jl/docs/src/mission.md

 ## Acknowledgements

-Our project mission was inspired by the mission, philosophy, and interface of projects such as Fedora, Zotero, Spaceship ZSH, and rclone.
+Our project mission was inspired by the mission, philosophy, and interface of projects such as manim, Fedora, Zotero, Spaceship ZSH, and rclone.